 SSH Daemon Configuration (

-):- Check your
+sshd_config):- Check your

-file to ensure the following lines are set correctly:PubkeyAuthentication yes AuthorizedKeysFile .ssh/authorized_keys
+/etc/ssh/sshd_configfile to ensure the following lines are set correctly:PubkeyAuthentication yes AuthorizedKeysFile .ssh/authorized_keys - If you made any changes, restart the SSH service:

 sudo systemctl restart sshd